moq-wg/moq-transport/draft-ietf-moq-transport.md

 The Object Status field is only sent if the Object Payload Length is zero.

-If an endpoint receives an STREAM_HEADER_SUBGROUP with a Track Alias that does not correspond to an active or recently closed subscription, it closes the session with a protocol violation.
+If an endpoint receives a STREAM_HEADER_SUBGROUP with a Track Alias that does not correspond to an active or recently closed subscription, it closes the session with a protocol violation.